Internal medicine

 Incubation Period 1-3 weeks

-Symptoms (Men) Painful urination, urethral discomfort, mild purulent discharge; approximately half are asymptomatic
+Symptoms (Male) Dysuria, urethral discomfort, mild purulent discharge, approximately half are asymptomatic

-Symptoms (Women) Increased vaginal discharge, irregular bleeding, lower abdominal pain; approximately 70-80% are asymptomatic
+Symptoms (Female) Increased vaginal discharge, irregular bleeding, lower abdominal pain, approximately 70-80% are asymptomatic

 Pharyngeal/Rectal Infection Throat discomfort, sore throat (after oral sex)

-Testing Urine (men), cervical/vaginal swab (women), pharyngeal swab, rectal swab
+Testing Urine (male), cervical/vaginal swab (female), pharyngeal swab, rectal swab

 Treatment Single dose of azithromycin or 1 week of doxycycline